 The 19th Party Congress saw a reshuffling of China’s leadership.
-The Fairbank Center presents a new and updated visual guide to what we know about China’s new leaders of party and state.
+The Fairbank Center presents an updated visual guide to what we know about China’s new leaders of party and state.
+By Yuanzhuo Wang, Research Associate at Harvard Business School, and James Gethyn Evans, Communications Officer at the Fairbank Center for Chinese Studies.

 On October 25, 2017, after the conclusion of its 19th Congress, the Communist Party of China (CCP) unveiled its leadership for the next five years.
 The new leadership was elected by the CCP’s 19th Central Committee (CCP-CC), which was elected by the Party Congress on October 24.